Where to Find All the Lake Placid Area Olympic Venues

 Photo credit: © ORDA-Dave Schmidt

 A short scenic drive from Lake Placid are the famous downhill skiing slopes that have challenged Olympic champions and continue to challenge Olympic hopefuls and recreational skiers.
 With 76 trails, there are runs for all ability levels, a separate mountain area for kids and beginners, and a super pipe for snow boarders.
-Thousands of winter sports enthusiasts flock to the mountain for fun and competitive sport each winter.
-You can check out the schedule, hours, and rates at Whiteface.com/hours.
+Thousands of winter sports enthusiasts flock to the mountain for fun and competitive sports each winter.
+You can check out the schedule, hours, and rates at Whiteface.com.

 Next to Whiteface Mountain is Little Whiteface, a smaller mountain with more fun activities.
 In summer and winter, the site's Cloudsplitter Gondola rides are available for visitors to ride to the Little Whiteface summit and relax at an observation deck and picnic tables.
 If you want to wind down even more, the site offers a yoga session on the summit in summer.